microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

   When initially adding the source, administrator privileges are already required to limit misuse.
 * Pre-indexed sources include manifest hashes in the local database, to ensure that the manifest downloaded later is as expected.
 * For the Microsoft Store source, we use certificate pinning to ensure we are talking to the right server.
+* When communicating with REST sources, the certificate used by the source for HTTPS needs to match the domain.
 * Manifests include a hash of the installer that is validated before executing it.
   The ability to ignore installer hash mismatches requires administrator privileges.